 Nomad Kate didn't expect to be so captivated by this tiny Baltic country.
 Here's what she wishes she'd known before traveling to Latvia.

-Watch BAFTA Award winning filmmaker Sophie Darlington run through the basics of what you need to film wildlife in their natural habitat.
+BAFTA award-winning filmmaker Sophie Darlington reveals all you need to know to film wildlife in their natural habitats.